What it means for you

 “Brexit” is the short-hand term being used to describe the UK’s exit from the European Union (EU).

 The UK voted to leave the EU following a referendum in June 2016.
 In March 2017, the UK Government started the process of leaving the EU by triggering Article 50 of the Treaty on European Union.
-The UK is expected to remain a member of the EU until 29 March 2019.

 There should no immediate impact on your everyday banking services.